pavlovdo/pystormon/README.md

 python >= 3.4

-python module py-zabbix
+python module py-zabbix - for sending traps to zabbix

-python module pywbem (tested with version 0.12.0)
+python module pywbem (tested with version 0.12.0) - for connect and get information from storage through CIM/WBEM

 zabbix-server (tested with version 3.4)

-zabbix-sender (tested with version 3.4)
+zabbix-sender (tested with version 3.4) - for sending traps to zabbix

 Installation